 So here are five quick – genuinely quick – tips to smarten up the way you present your work to the world.
+And if this post whets your appetite for more portfolio porn, then don't miss our selection of great portfolio examples.

 01. Cut, kill, destroy